waf/waf.github.com/content/the-implementation-of-csharp-local-functions.rst

 :permalink: /2017/07/the-implementation-of-csharp-local-functions/
 :tags: [csharp, language]

-One of the new features in C# 7 is local functions.
-They provide a more intuitive syntax over creating verbose System.Func delegates, as well as being more capable (they support ref and out parameters, async, generics, etc).
-I also read that local functions compile down to normal methods, thus reducing GC allocations when compared to System.Func.
+C# 7 local functions provide a more intuitive syntax over creating verbose System.Func delegates, as well as being more capable (they support ref and out parameters, async, generics, etc).
+In addition, some articles have mentioned that local functions compile down to normal methods, thus reducing GC allocations when compared to System.Func.

 I was curious about that last part.
 How does it work?
 Let's open up the dotPeek decompiler and find out!